TRANSPORT AIR-ROAD-SEA

 They offer various kinds of motorbikes for rent including assurance and many additional options.
 There are also branches on Java, Bali and Lombok.
 These prices are much higher than the regular ones in Labuan Bajo or in other towns but you will get new motorbike with safe tyres.

 Bear in mind that you formally need an international motor drivers license.
 "Formally" as I know almost nobody will ask you.
-Many tourists rent a motorbike just with their copy of their passport or their car driverslicense, or even nothing at all.
+Many tourists rent a motorbike just with a copy of their passport or their car drivers license, or even nothing at all.

 Without one your travel- or health insurance won't cover any costs caused by an incident or accident.

 However, I do not recommend to go by motorbike overland unless you are very experienced.
 Labuan Bajo to Maumere is quite a distance, maybe not in kilometers/miles but in time.
 The Trans Flores road is winding almost all of the time with sometimes steep bends and when it rains it can be rather dangerous to travel by motorbike.
 One of the tricky problems can be the sudden rainfall when the asphalt becomes slippery and the road is one bend after another.
-For non experienced travelers It is more wise to do the long hauls by bus, car of travel (shared taxi) and hire a motorbike for shorter distances around town like in Labuan Bajo, Bajawa and Moni.
-In Ende, Ruteng and Maumere there is no real touristsmarket for renting motorbikes.
+For non experienced travelers It is more wise to do the long hauls by bus, car of travel (shared "taxi") and hire a motorbike for shorter distances around town like in Bajawa, Labuan Bajo, Bajawa, Moni and Ruteng.

-If everything goes smooth, no problem but if you are involved in an accident you will have a big problem no matter it is your fault or not.
+If everything goes smoothly, no problem but if you are involved in an accident you will have a big problem no matter it is your fault or not.

-For fuel (bensin) stop at one of the Pertamina stations where you can buy Pertalite or Pertamax for Rp 10.000/Rp 14.500 per litre.
-Sometimes the Pertamina stations are run out of petrol () and cars and motorcycles need to queue up (sometimes for hours!) but you always can fill up along the roadside where you can buy the fuel in Coca Cola or Aquabottles... :-)
+For fuel (bensin) stop at one of the Pertamina stations where you can buy Pertalite or Pertamax for Rp 10.000/Rp 12.600 per litre.
+Please note that there are many types of fuel and sometimes you have to deal with the available one, eg sometimes more expensive.
+Also note that the Pertamina stations are often run out of petrol () and cars and motorcycles need to queue up (sometimes for hours!) but you always can fill up along the roadside where you can buy the fuel in Coca Cola or Aquabottles... :-)

 Taxi